alan-turing-institute/REG-handbook/content/docs/technical_practices/configuring_editors.md

 VS code can use a few different file formatters (e.g. `black`, `yapf`, `autopep8` — we recommend `black`), which can be configured to run automatically when saving files (see settings above) or with the following shortcuts:

-- Option-Shift-F
+- Option-Shift-F.
-- Save the file (if auto-formatting is configured)
+- Save the file (if auto-formatting is configured).
-- Right-click in a Python editor -> Format Document
+- Right-click in a Python editor -> Format Document.
-- Cmd-Shift-P (Opens Command Palette) -> Search for "format" -> "Format Document"
+- Cmd-Shift-P (Opens Command Palette) -> Search for "format" -> "Format Document".

 ### Running Tests